Darsh20009/qahwacup/replit.md

 The frontend is a React 18 application built with TypeScript.
 It uses Wouter for routing, React Context API for state management (especially for the cart), Shadcn/ui and Radix UI for accessible components, and Tailwind CSS for styling with an Arabic-focused theme.
 React Hook Form with Zod handles form validation, and TanStack Query manages server state.

 ## Backend Architecture
 The backend is an Express.js application written in TypeScript, adhering to a RESTful API pattern.
-It utilizes PostgreSQL with Drizzle ORM for type-safe data persistence.
+It utilizes MongoDB with Mongoose for type-safe data persistence.
 The architecture is modular, separating routes, storage logic, and server configurations.

 ## Key Features
 - **Multi-language Support**: Arabic-first with RTL layout and English fallbacks.